[amazon_auto_links id="280537"]

 7.4 Circular Networks for Material

-Every area from developing to developed countries is seeing the impact of urbanisation.
-The global burden is increasing day by day. health problems, infectious diseases, and greenhouse gas emissions are growing.
+Every area, from developing to developed countries, is seeing the impact of urbanisation.
+The global burden is increasing day by day.
+Health problems, infectious diseases, and greenhouse gas emissions are growing.

 Currently, there is not enough planning for and by the urban residents.
 This puts a strain on urban development.
 The resources are inadequate and not efficiently used.
-The resources which are present are not being utilised correctly.
+The resources that are present are not being utilised correctly.
 This is due to mass production and improper waste management.

 All of this hampers the well-being of humans and the planet.
 It affects the sanitation of areas.
 The population density is the reason for increased vendors and heavy dirt on the roads.
 The necessities of people are not met.
 Food, transportation, education, health and even a small home are hard to afford.
-There is no energy efficiency which leads to waste of both renewable and non-renewable resources.
-Most of all urbanisation increases the economic and income inequalities of individuals living in the same area.
+There is no energy efficiency, which leads to waste of both renewable and non-renewable resources.
+Most of all, urbanisation increases the economic and income inequalities of individuals living in the same area.